martin-rizzo/AbominableWorkflows/README.md

 - [x] Editable parameters grouped together.
 - [x] Explanation of how to install required files.
 - [x] Explanation of how to manually install nodes on Linux and Windows.
+- [x] Option to select portrait or landscape image orientation.
 - [ ] Support for 2K model.
 - [ ] Simplify installation process.
 - [ ] Automatic detection of model used.